libp2p/docs/content/concepts/discovery/rendezvous.md

 Rendezvous points are typically nodes that are well-connected and stable in a network and can handle large amounts of traffic and data.
-They serve as a hub for nodes to discover and connect with the primary responsibility of relaying packets between other nodes.
+They serve as a hub for nodes to discover.

 ## Rendezvous in libp2p